Status Of The Patio Garden April 26, 2021

 Morning Glory Seedlings:

-Below, next to the new clematis, is the galvanized tub full of morning glory seedlings.
+Below, next to the new clematis, is a galvanized tub filled with morning glory seedlings.
+They are sturdy and strong little plants, reaching up toward the sun.

 My Zen Place: